xbillowy/diff-surfel-tracing/README.md

 # Differential Surfel Tracing

-This is the fully-differentiable surfel tracer developed for our paper [EnvGS: Modeling View-Dependent Appearance with Environment Gaussian](https://zju3dv.github.io/envgs/).

-## 🤩 Features

-This tracer is based on the [2DGS](https://surfsplatting.github.io/) and NVIDIA OptiX, which is designed for differentiable optimization and rendering tasks.
-The main features of this tracer are:
+This is a differentiable 2D Gaussian ray tracer, built on the foundation of [2DGS](https://surfsplatting.github.io/) and NVIDIA OptiX, tailored for differentiable optimization and rendering tasks.
+Key features of this tracer include:

-- **Differentiable**: this tracer is fully differentiable, including the 2D Gaussian parameters, and the input ray origins and directions if the rays are optimizable.
+- **Differentiability**: The tracer is entirely differentiable, encompassing the 2D Gaussian parameters as well as the input ray origins and directions, should the rays be optimized.
-- **Path tracing**: this tracer supports multiple bounces path tracing, useful for rendering complex materials and light transport algorithms.
+- **Path Tracing**: It supports path tracing with multiple bounces, which is beneficial for rendering complex materials and simulating intricate light transport phenomena.
-- **Custom rendering**: this tracer supports custom rendering, you can add more precomputed parameters and outputs for your specific tasks.
+- **Customizable Rendering**: The tracer allows for customized rendering, enabling you to incorporate additional precomputed parameters and outputs tailored to your specific requirements.

 ## 📦 Installation

 The installation is similar to the installation of [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization/tree/main) and [diff-surfel-rasterization](https://github.com/hbb1/diff-surfel-rasterization) except that the [NVIDIA OptiX SDK](https://developer.nvidia.com/designworks/optix/download) is required.

-Download the OptiX SDK from the [NVIDIA official website](https://developer.nvidia.com/designworks/optix/download), note that OptiX 7.7.0 is recommended (need to test OptiX 8.0.0), OptiX 7.1.0 and lower is not compatible due to API changes.
+Download the OptiX SDK from the [NVIDIA official website](https://developer.nvidia.com/designworks/optix/download), note that **OptiX 7.7.0** and **CUDA 11.8** is recommended, OptiX 7.1.0 and lower is not compatible due to API changes.
 After installing the OptiX SDK, set the environment variable `OPTIX_HOME` to the download directory of the OptiX SDK to your `.zshrc` or `.bashrc` to expose related paths for compilation.

 ```bash
 # CUDA related configs, you may need to change the path according to your installation